Brandon-Rozek/website/content/menu/alfredo.md

 - Mix and serve

 [^1]: Alternatively, you can substitute with equal parts of evaporated milk for a lower calorie alternative.
+[^2]: Shredded cheeses typically contain extra starch to help preserve it.
+This recipe relies on the starch to thicken the sauce.